urql-graphql/urql/docs/concepts/core-package.md

 Since the streams in `urql` operate synchronously, internally this method subscribes to `client.executeQuery` and unsubscribes immediately.
-If a result is available in the cache it will be resolved synchronosuly prior to the unsubscribe.
+If a result is available in the cache it will be resolved synchronously prior to the unsubscribe.
 If not, the query is cancelled and no request will be sent to the GraphQL API.

 ## Common Utilities in Core